 Our academics have conducted research for public and private sector organisations around the world, financial consultants to Wall Street and City, the UK and Scottish governments, foreign governments and numerous central banks.

 The School is made up of three subject areas: Accounting and Finance, Economics, and Management.
-In addition, there are a number research clusters that provide a focal point for research activity.
+In addition, there are ten research clusters that provide a focal point for research activity.